KarmaComputing/high-availability-web-services/README.md

 - Cost: Total cost of ownership is low as possible (let's make high availability a standard deployment model)
 - Use open source libre software
 - Host many python web apps (e.g. flask, django etc)

+## How does it work?

+It relies heavily on:

+- Round robin DNS
+- uwsgi with fastrouter and subscription-server feature

+#### I thought round-robin dns was a bad idea for high availability?

+So did we, and it still might be for your use case.
+Modern browsers (even `curl`) have become better at retrying when multiple DNS A records are available.

+*Note*: This is only based on if a TCP connection can be made by the browser- if your web app is down (e.g. returning a 500) then round robin DNS still won't help you, because as far as the web browser is concerned, the destination is online.
+To handle that, we can either use programatic DNS to remove dead endpoints, or (what we propose) lean on `uwsgi` fast router and `subscription-server` to route to online apps to mitigate this.
+This also helps with another down-side of round-robin DNS, since there's limited loadbalancing (a DNS nameserver is not aware of the destinations current CPU load, for example), but if using uwsgi , the fastrouter may help loadbalancing so that the node presented by DNS is not bearing all the *application* load.

 ## Deploy